People's Party – Dan Diaconescu: Ideology

 The ideology of the PP-DD expressed nationalist and socialist sentiments.
 The party supported progressive measures like higher retirement pensions and salaries, and a lower VAT.
 The party also supported the collectivization of agriculture and the foundation of state companies with directly elected leadership, and sought a People's Tribunal.
+It is widely considered a left-wing populist and left-wing nationalist party.
+It was also described as radical left, or as the Romanian equivalent of chavismo.